 This is how you will most effectively demonstrate the requirements and provide a useful record of your progress during the NQSW period to refer to later.

-We will write to you at the end of the first 12 or 18 month period to ask you to submit your form.
+We will write to you at the end of the first 12 or 18 month period to ask you to submit your signed record of achievement form.

-If you have any further questions about your CPL please use the web form on our Contact us page.
+If you have any further questions about your CPL please contact firstname.lastname@example.org or email@example.com

-New standards/expectations for NQSW are being developed and will set out what NQSW should meet within their first year in social work practice as registered social workers.
+New Standards for NQSW have been developed and set out what NQSWs should meet within their first year in social work practice as registered social workers.

-The standards/expectations will cover some key areas of professional social work learning and development.
-We have included learning resources across all the areas of the standards on this website.
+The Standards can be used by any NQSW to frame their CPL and we have included learning resources across all the areas of the standards on this website.